Wife of ESPN broadcaster Chris Berman dies in crash

 Woodbury is not far from the Bermans’ home in Cheshire, and ESPN headquarters in Bristol.

-According to a 1993 profile of the family that appeared in the Hartford Courant, Chris Berman met the former Kathy Alexinski in 1983 by faking car trouble so he could ask her for help.
-The couple has two grown children.
+According to a profile of the family that appeared in the Hartford Courant in 1993, Chris Berman met the former Kathy Alexinski in 1983.

-Chris Berman, a Brown University graduate, started working at ESPN in October 1979, a month after its founding.
+Chris Berman, who turned 62 Wednesday, is a Brown University graduate who started working at ESPN in October 1979, a month after its founding.

+He stepped down as host of Sunday NFL Countdown after 31 seasons in January, but remains with the network in an updated role after signing a new contract.